 The minimum storage tank glycol level varies by manufacturer.
 You must make sure that when all of the pumps are on, there is enough glycol to prevent pump cavitation (the sucking of air into the pump) which stops the glycol flow and cause an almost immediate freeze up.

-I can share too many stories about companies that ignored these alarms and simply reset the controls (sometimes daily), never checking the glycol.
-Eventually loosing compressors, evaporators, or even pumps.
+Ignoring these alarms and simply resetting the controls, without checking the glycol, is a guaranteed way to eventually lose compressors, evaporators, or even pumps.
 All of this easily preventable with a simple test or check of the glycol tank.

-Now the Freeze Control has been reset and the system begins to run.
-We can investigate a little further to try and find a cause for the Freeze Alarm.
+Now that the Freeze Control has been reset, the system begins to run.
+We can investigate a little further to try and find a cause for the freeze alarm.

 2) PUMP ROTATION.
 A common cause of Freeze Alarms is due to lack of flow.
 To start, check the rotation of the glycol pump.
-If a centrifugal pump’s rotation is reversed it will still pump glycol, but only a fraction of the design flow.
-The reduced flow will cause reduced refrigerant temperatures in the evaporator, often causing a system freeze up.
+If the rotation of a centrifugal pump is reversed it will still pump glycol, but only a fraction of the design flow.
+The reduced flow will result in reduced refrigerant temperatures in the evaporator, often causing a system freeze up.

 3) FLOW RESTRICTION.
-A flow restriction can also cause a Freeze Alarm.
-There might be a restriction in the piping, possibly a valve was closed, or your pump has simply failed, or perhaps you recently added Fermenters increasing the load on this pump- all of these can cause flow issues leading to freeze alarms.
+A flow restriction can also cause a freeze alarm.
+There might be a restriction in the piping, or possibly a valve was closed, the pump has simply failed, or perhaps you recently added fermenters increasing the load on this pump- all of these can cause flow issues leading to freeze alarms.

 4) GLYCOL PUMP.
 If you’re unable to get the glycol pump to turn on, there is chance that you have tripped the Pump Motor Starter Overload.